InfiniBand vs Ethernet: High-Performance Network Security Comparison

 6.2.
 Aligning with Regulated Workloads: A Compliance Mapping for HIPAA and PCI-DSS

-The table below maps these high-level requirements to each fabric's capabilities:
+The table below maps these high-level regulatory requirements to each fabric's specific capabilities and limitations, revealing how architectural differences create different compliance challenges:

-This mapping reveals that while both fabrics can be configured to meet compliance goals, Ethernet's layered security controls often map more directly to explicit requirements found in standards like HIPAA and PCI-DSS.
-The requirement for transmission security is natively met by MACsec in Ethernet, whereas InfiniBand lacks a comparable standardized, fabric-level encryption mechanism.
+This detailed mapping reveals that while both fabrics can be configured and hardened to meet compliance objectives, Ethernet's layered security controls often map more directly and explicitly to the prescriptive requirements found in standards like HIPAA and PCI-DSS, potentially simplifying audit processes and compliance verification.
+The explicit requirement for transmission security finds native solutions in MACsec for Ethernet, whereas InfiniBand lacks comparable standardized, fabric-level encryption mechanisms, forcing organizations to implement application-layer encryption or deploy proprietary vendor-specific solutions that may not satisfy auditors looking for recognized standards compliance.

 Section 7: Strategic Recommendations and Conclusion